nextcloud/documentation/developer_manual/exapp_development/notes_for_developers/ExAppLifecycle.rst

 *********

-The ``GET /heartbeat`` method is called periodically by Nextcloud to check the ExApp health status, if its webserver is running and recieving requests.
+The ``GET /heartbeat`` method is called periodically by Nextcloud to check the ExApp health status, if its webserver is running and receiving requests.

 URL: ``GET http://localhost:2345/heartbeat``